VIDA-NYU/openclean-metanome/docs/source/installation.rst

 ::
     Thorsten Papenbrock, Felix Naumann
-    A Hybrid Approach to Functional Dependency Discovery ACM International Conference on Management of Data (SIGMOD '16)See notebook for an example. the HyFD algorithm does ...
-See Paper form more details.
+    A Hybrid Approach to Functional Dependency Discovery ACM International Conference on Management of Data (SIGMOD '16)

 For an example of how to use the algorithm in **openclean** have a look at the example notebook `Run HyFD Algorithm - Example <https://github.com/VIDA-NYU/openclean-metanome/blob/master/examples/notebooks/RunHyFD.ipynb>`_.